SirGnip/witness_solvers/README.md

 - The Witness application is run at a resolution of 640x480.
 - The Witness applications is run in windowed mode, not fullscreen.
 - All desktop screen scaling is removed.

+# Warts
+- The `cfg.py` module started as static constants.
+But it evolved into storing the puzzle-specific logic.
+Mutating global state, etc. Yuck.